 I started writing a novel.
 I have you, my friends, to thank for it.
-You have given me such nice feedback on my blogs about sky lanterns and building rockets, I am encouraged to do more writing.
+You’ve given me such nice feedback on my blogs about sky lanterns and building rockets, I’m encouraged to do more writing.

-After thinking about it, I decided to try my hand at humorous fantasy.
-It is the kind of fantasy written by Terry Pratchett, Robert Aspirin, and others.
+After thinking about it, I decided to try my hand at humorous fantasy, the kind written by Terry Pratchett, Robert Aspirin, and others.
 My story is about a young god struggling to create his first universe while coping with the antics of his co-workers and an overbearing boss who is out to fire him.

-I have about 50 pages written so far, and I like the way it is turning out.
+I have about 50 pages written so far, and I like the way it’s turning out.
 Marge is, of course, my greatest fan, and she tells me she likes it too. 🙂

 I bought some books on fiction writing.
 I also found several writers groups in Muskegon.
-I have only attended one meeting so far, but I met some very interesting people.
+I’ve only attended one meeting so far, but I met some very interesting people.

-The reason for this post is to see you would like to help me with my writing.
-I am want to find 2-3 people who would like to read my stuff and give me some feedback of a general nature.
+The reason for this post is to see if you would like to help me with my writing.
+I want to find 2-3 people who are interested in reading my stuff and giving me some feedback.
 Do you like the story?
 Do you like the characters?
 What would you like to see more of?
 What would you like to see less of?
 That type of stuff.